josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🦁_women_are_the_smoke_alarm.md

 The central argument is:

-> Women may act as an early-recognition public because gendered experience can make certain tactics legible sooner, while informal networks allow comparison across cases that institutions still treat as separate.
+> Women may form one possible early-recognition and transnational-warning public because gendered experience can make certain tactics legible sooner, while informal networks allow comparison across cases that institutions still treat as separate.

 The core pathway is: